Numerical Investigation of Sequence Modeling Theory using Controllable Memory Functions: Formulation of the targets

 \paragraph{Airy}

-In addition to decay speed and dependency range, we also consider sparsity as a critical factor in temporal structure.
-The notion of sparsity for memory functions, as discussed in \cite{jiang2021.ApproximationTheoryConvolutional}, is typically defined using a binary criterion, where any nonzero value is considered non-sparse.
-While the exponential, polynomial, and impulse memory functions exhibit fixed sparsity regardless of $\alpha$, we consider a truncated version of the Airy function of the first kind, where the degree of sparsity is directly controlled by the parameter $\alpha$.
+In addition to decay speed and dependency range, we consider sparsity as a critical factor in temporal structure.
+Following \cite{jiang2021.ApproximationTheoryConvolutional}, sparsity for memory functions is typically defined using a binary criterion based on the number of nonzero values.
+To enable controllable sparsity via $\alpha$, we use a truncated version of the Airy function of the first kind, whose effective sparsity can be varied through shifting.
 We define the truncated Airy function as

-where the truncation at $s = 20$ is applied because the Airy function decays exponentially fast for positive $s$, and its magnitude becomes negligibly small beyond this point.
+where the truncation at $s = 20$ exploits the exponentially fast decay of the Airy function for positive $s$.
 Using this, we define the memory function as

 where $c > 0$ is a scaling factor.
 As $\alpha$ increases, the nonzero region of the function shifts outward, reducing the effective sparsity of the memory structure.